cloudflare/cloudflare-docs/content/email-routing/limits.md

 ## Email Workers size limits

 When you process emails with Email Workers and you are on [Workers’ free pricing tier](/workers/platform/pricing/) you might encounter an allocation error.
-This may happen due to the size of the emails you are processing and / or the complexity of your Email Worker.
-Refer to [Workers limits](/workers/platform/limits/#worker-limits) for more information.
+This may happen due to the size of the emails you are processing and/or the complexity of your Email Worker.
+Refer to [Worker limits](/workers/platform/limits/#worker-limits) for more information.

 You can use the [log functionality for Workers](/workers/learning/logging-workers/) to look for messages related to CPU limits (such as `EXCEEDED_CPU`) and troubleshoot any issues regarding allocation errors.